DerwenAI/pytextrank/docs/talks.md

 author was teaching an NLP seminar at the university during [Big Data Coruña 2019](https://www.citic-research.org/actividades/big-data-coruna-2019.htm).

-What a beautiful city there within ancient Celtic lands, guarded by the [Tower of Hercules](https://en.wikipedia.org/wiki/Tower_of_Hercules).
+What a beautiful city, there within ancient Celtic lands, guarded by the [Tower of Hercules](https://en.wikipedia.org/wiki/Tower_of_Hercules).
 More than a bit reminiscent of Santa Cruz, California.